 Image Source: The Life Safety Pro

 Nosebleeds can come out of nowhere and scare both parents and children.
 The good news is you can handle them at home if you know what to do.
-Kids between 3 and 10 years old get nosebleeds more often because their nasal passages are still growing [2].
-Parents should learn what causes nosebleeds and the right way to handle them.
+Kids between 3 and 10 years old get nosebleeds more often because their nasal passages are still growing.
+Parents should learn what causes nosebleeds and how to handle them properly.

 What a nosebleed is

-A nosebleed happens when blood vessels in the nose's inner lining get irritated and break open [2].
+A nosebleed occurs when blood vessels in the inner lining of the nose become irritated and rupture.
 Your nose has many tiny blood vessels right under its inner surface.
-These small vessels can break easily [7].
+These small vessels can break easily.

 Why nosebleed care matters